BiteMe a Cooking Newsletter for Foodies Everywhere!

 I bet she has a favorite vegan dish she would like

-with our meal, and everyone does!
+our meal, and everyone does!
 I am glad everyone

 wants to contribute something to the feast.